adityash4rma/bulk_microsoft_A1_creator/README.md

 # Bulk Microsoft Office A1 Plan Account Creator
-Bulk Microsoft Student A1 account creator using multiprocessing to speed up the creation 50 times faster!
+Bulk Microsoft Student A1 account creator using multithreading

+## DISCLAIMER:
+I am not responsible for and in no way associated for any kind of illegal activity done using my project.
+I made this project purely for educational purposes.

 ## Usage
 > python main.py